tracingplane/tracingplane-java/README.md

 It's very useful to pass around `BaggageContext` objects at runtime.
 They are used by a range of different debugging and monitoring tools, the classic example being distributed tracing (like [Zipkin](https://github.com/openzipkin/zipkin) and [OpenTracing](http://opentracing.io/) and [Dapper](https://research.google.com/pubs/archive/36356.pdf)).
 However, there are also other cool examples, like [resource management](http://cs.brown.edu/people/jcmace/papers/mace15retro.pdf) and [dynamic monitoring](http://cs.brown.edu/people/jcmace/papers/mace15pivot.pdf).
 We use the name ***tracing tools*** to refer to such tools.

+### 2.2 Execution-Flow Scoped Variables

+An execution-flow scoped variable is similar, in concept, to a thread-local variable.
+However, instead of being dynamically scoped to threads, EFS variables are scoped to ***end-to-end requests***.

+EFS variables *follow requests inline* as they execute.
+The `TraceID` used by distributed tracing tools is an example of an execution-flow scoped variable.

+Updates to an EFS variable occur *locally* to an EFS instance -- for example, if my request is doing several things concurrently, they might have different values for their respective EFS variables.
+This relates to the notion of *causality* -- EFS variables follow execution's causality.
+The `SpanID` used by distributed tracing tools is an EFS variable that demonstrates this -- several concurrent execution branches could be executing simultaneously, each with a different value for `SpanID`.

+The Tracing Plane exposes EFS variables with an interface definition language, called BDL (Baggage Definition Language), and corresponding compiler.
+BDL is similar to protocol buffers, and generates accessors that interface with `BaggageContext` instances and encapsulate all of the concurrency and propagation nuances that are easy to get wrong.

+## 3 Project Information

-### Project Goals
+### 3.1 Project Goals

-What's the point of this project?
-Simply put, it's actually *very hard* to get context propagation right and *very hard* to deploy new tracing tools in today's distributed systems:
+It's actually *very hard* to get context propagation right and *very hard* to deploy new tracing tools in today's distributed systems:

 * It's hard to instrument systems to pass around contexts, because it involves touching lots of little bits of code in many places.  **Instrumentation is hard -- only do it once**.
 * It's hard to agree on context formats across system components, especially if they use different languages or frameworks **Agree on a general-purpose format -- bind specific tools to it later**